 Capricious and arbitrary ostracism is not an issue to be taken lightly, at least not by those whose traditions descend from deep regard for the Rule of Law.

-Bill of Attainder is the technical term in the law for declaring a person to be an unwelcome outlaw or outcast (without respect to having violated any specific law that applies equally to everyone).
+When Thomas Jefferson and the other Founders drafted the US Constitution, one of the provisions they put in Article One was a prohibition against Bills of Attainder.
+As you know, a Bill of Attainder is the technical term in the law for declaring a person to be an unwelcome outlaw or outcast (without respect to having violated any specific law that applies equally to everyone).
 The Founders excluded Bills of Attainder from the tools of governance because 4000 years of political history had demonstrated that such a toxic practice is corrosive and ridden with corruption, and invariably sinks any regime that comes to rely on it.

 So what is the remedy?
 One amusing answer can be found in the second law of Hammurabi’s Code.
 As Hammurabi advises, the solution is to call upon the alleged miscreants to go jump in the lake.